simon-stahlberg/mimir/README.md

 ## Long Term Goals

-One of Mimir's long term goal is increasing the support of PDDL features towards non-deterministic, probabilistic, and numeric planning.
+One of Mimir's long term goal is supporting non-deterministic and probabilistic planning.